The Ultimate Summer Sleeping Guide

 4. Eat Strategically

-No heavy meals, caffeine, spice or dairy before bed.
-Caffeinated drinks are known to raise our blood pressure and increase alertness, spice could raise your body temperature and heavy dairy-filled meals could leave you feeling uncomfortable, hot and restless.
+Avoid heavy meals, caffeine, spice or dairy before bed.
+Caffeinated drinks are known to raise our blood pressure and increase alertness, spicy foods could raise your body temperature, while heavy dairy-filled meals could leave you feeling uncomfortable, hot and restless.

 5. Fill a Bottle with Ice Water